- 1 My Story

 In the middle of the night, (which usually means the person sending the message is in a foreign country), I received a message.
 The person had a partial face photo of a child.
 I have to say I was excited that someone was using this message box on my site.
 I did not see this coming but caught on quickly.

 I blocked and reported the person before I took a screenshot so I will remember the conversation the best I can.
-I will refer to the person as George.
+I will refer to the person like George.

 The conversation went like this;